abcdesktopio/docs/opsdocs/docs/faq/add-reverseproxy-infrontof-abcdesktop.md

 # END OF DEFAULT HOST URL
 ```

-If the `od.config` file does not exist, extract it from the abcdesktop-config configmap to a local file `od.config`
+If the `od.config` file does not exist, extract it from the `abcdesktop-config` ConfigMap to a local file:

 ```bash
 kubectl -n abcdesktop get configmap abcdesktop-config -o jsonpath='{.data.od\.config}' > od.config
 ```

-You get a the new local file `od.config`
+This command outputs the current configuration to a local file named `od.config`.

-To make change, edit your own `od.config` file with your favorite file editor:
+Edit the `od.config` file using your preferred editor:

 ```bash
 vim od.config
 ```

-- Update the value `default_host_url
+- Update the `default_host_url` value:

 ```
 default_host_url : 'https://abcdesktop.domain.com'
 ```

-- Apply changes
+- Apply the changes.

-To apply changes, you have to replace the `abcdesktop-config`, by running the `replace kubectl` command line option.
-Then `rollout restart`the `pyos` pod.
+To apply the changes, replace the `abcdesktop-config` ConfigMap by running the `kubectl replace` command, then restart the `pyos` deployment using `rollout restart`.

 ```bash
 kubectl create -n abcdesktop configmap abcdesktop-config --from-file=od.config  -o yaml --dry-run | kubectl replace -n abcdesktop -f - kubectl rollout restart deployment pyos-od -n abcdesktop
 ```

-Great, now we can create the configuration for the reverse proxy of your choice, `nginx` or `haproxy`.
+Once the configuration is updated, create the reverse proxy configuration for your preferred proxy server — either `nginx` or `haproxy`.

-## Create your reverse proxy
+## Create Your Reverse Proxy

-### Add `nginx` as a reverse proxy in front of abcdesktop
+### Add `nginx` as a Reverse Proxy in Front of abcdesktop

-- Create a websocket config file named `ws.conf`
+- Create a WebSocket configuration file named `ws.conf`:

 ```
 proxy_buffering 	off;